-&lt;sup>4 The PHO certified that there would be no financial arrangement between it and any Network Hospital.
-In particular, the PHO certified that the Network Hospitals would not furnish in a separate written agreement between the PHO and the Medigap Plan.
+between the PHO and each of its Network Hospitals, and again documented in a separate written agreement between the PHO and the Medigap Plan.
 The PHO certified that, under the Proposed Arrangement, each Network Hospital's discount on the Medicare Part A inpatient deductible would be applied uniformly to all Policyholders for a term of at least one year.
 Neither the PHO nor any Network Hospital would provide anything else of value to the Medigap Plan.

-As represented by the PHO, any accredited, Medicare-certified hospital is eligible to become a Network Hospital if it: (i) meets the licensing and other requirements of applicable state law; and (ii) agrees to discount the Medicare Part A inpatient deductible costs on behalf of all licensed offerors of Medigap policies that contract with the PHO, including the Medigap Plan.
+As represented by the PHO, any accredited, Medicare-certified hospital is eligible to become a Network Hospital if it: (i) meets the licensing and other requirements of applicable State law; and (ii) agrees to discount the Medicare Part A inpatient deductible costs on behalf of all licensed offerors of Medigap policies that contract with the PHO, including the Medigap Plan.